deejaygraham/How-to-be-Psychic/outline.md

 but you can go a long way just by using the automated refactorings provided by your IDE.

-I mentioned right at the start, that refactoring is not rewriting from scratch (although I have heard people call it that) Here are the most common refactorings I find people use - both myself and my colleagues:
+I mentioned right at the start, that refactoring is not rewriting from scratch (although I have heard people call it that) Here are the unscientific most common refactorings I find people use - both myself and my colleagues:

 Extract Method
 Introduce Variable